-Check it out, yourself.
-This tree is on the south side of Patterson Road in Houston, and on the Eldridge side of the Bear Creek Bridge, not the Highway 6 side.
+I recommend investigating around Bear Creek Bridge, especially near this tree.
+It’s on the south side of Patterson Road in Houston, and on the Eldridge side of the Bear Creek Bridge, not the Highway 6 side.

 The side of the road slopes steeply, but there is room to park parallel to the road, just off the pavement.